-§ 236.1005 Requirements for Positive Train Control systems.
+§236.1005 Requirements for Positive Train Control systems.

-- (a) PTC system requirements.
-Each PTC system required to be installed under this subpart shall: - (1) Reliably and functionally prevent: - (i) Train-to-train collisions-including collisions between trains operating over rail-to-rail at-grade crossings in accordance with the following risk-based table or alternative arrangements providing an equivalent level of safety as specified in an FRA approved PTCSP:
+(a) PTC system requirements.
+Each PTC system required to be installed under this subpart shall:

+(1) Reliably and functionally prevent:

+(i) Train-to-train collisions-including collisions between trains operating over rail-to-rail at-grade crossings in accordance with the following riskbased table or alternative arrangements providing an equivalent level of safety as specified in an FRA approved PTCSP:

-Crossing type Max speed Protection required (A) Interlocking-one or more PTC routes intersecting with one or more non-PTC routes.
-Interlocking signal arrangement in accordance with the requirements of subparts A-G of this part and PTC enforced stop on PTC routes.
+Crossing type Max speed Protection required (A) Interlocking-one or more PTC routes intersecting with one or more non-PTC routes. • Interlocking signal arrangement in accordance with the requirements of subparts A-G of this part and PTC enforced stop on PTC routes.

-Crossing type Max speed Protection required (B) Interlocking-one or more PTC routes intersecting with one or more non-PTC routes.
+Crossing type Max speed Protection required (B) Interlocking-one or more PTC routes intersecting with one or more non-PTC routes. > 40 miles per hour Interlocking signal arrangement in accordance with the requirements of subparts A-G of this part, PTC enforced stop on all PTC routes, and either the use of other than full PTC technology that provides positive stop enforcement or a split-point derail incorporated into the signal system accompanied by 20 miles per hour maximum al- lowable speed on the approach of any intersecting non-PTC route.
 (C) Interlocking-all PTC routes intersecting.
-Interlocking signal arrangement in accordance with the requirements of subparts A-G of this part, PTC enforced stop on all PTC routes, and either the use of other than full PTC technology that provides positive stop enforcement or a split-point derail incorporated into the signal system accompanied by 20 miles per hour maximum allowable speed on the approach of any intersecting non-PTC route.
-Interlocking signal arrangements in accordance with the requirements of subparts A-G of this part, and PTC enforced stop on all routes.
+Any speed Interlocking signal arrangements in accordance with the requirements of subparts A-G of this part, and PTC enforced stop on all routes.